Sunitagrace/github-pages-with-jekyll/_posts/2020-12-05-my-first-blog-post.md

 ---
-title: "Title for my blog"
+title: "My blog post title"
 date: 2020-12-05
 ---
 This is a bit for my blog